zulip/zulip-mobile/docs/howto/build-run.md

 of our Jest unit tests.

 This can happen if you're using an older version of Node, such as Node 8.
-(Probably this means our Jest config doesn't have Node set up quite right.
+(Probably this means our Jest config doesn't have Babel set up quite right.
 Discussion [here][jest-babel-discussion].)

 To fix this, use Node 10.x instead.
 You can check what version is